eHealthAfrica/locations/README.md

 ### Adding countries

-Adding a country requires to add a `country_name.json` file to the `json` folder (read the `README.md` in there, too).
+Adding a country requires adding a `country_name.json` file to the `json` folder (read the `README.md` in there, too).

 ### Providing Human-Readable Locations